 Students from universities which have an exchange agreement with the University of Aberdeen will not be charged tuition fees.

-UK Visas and Immigration indicate that students spending the academic year should have £1015 for each month that they will spend in the United Kingdom.
-Although no official advice is given for students only spending one semester, we suggest that semester students also budget £1015/month for living expenses.
-A further breakdown of costs can be found here.
+UK Visas and Immigration indicate that students spending the academic year should have a minimum of £1023 for each month that they will spend in the United Kingdom.
+Although no official advice is given for students only spending one semester, we suggest that semester students also budget for a minimum of £1023 per month for living expenses.
+A further breakdown of estimated costs can be found below:

 The McNeil Scholarship (Drexel University Students)